MHeydari80/Display-array-elements-backward/README.md

 # Display-array-elements-backward
-How to display array elements backward
+Sorting array elements backward in the output console.